VoronovaOlga/first-user-journey/README.md

-# GlowRex: The Radiant Skincare Journey
+# Healthcare: The Radiant Skincare Journey

 ## Table of content: